El secreto de Puente Viejo: Eleventh season (Santacruz, el desafortunado)

 Spain in 1926.
-Severo Santacruz has overcome the problems arising from the mine and is now about to reap what has been sown, but the fluctuations of the market jeopardize all his resources.
+Severo Santacruz has overcome the problems arising from the mine and is now about to reap what has been sown, but the market fluctuations jeopardize all his resources.
 Indebted and enraged, he knows that Francisca is the black hand that led to his downfall.
 On the verge of starting a war between them, he is one of the two guilty of the other's misfortunes.

 Prudencio now takes care of the wine cellar, and also hires an employee, Antonio Marchena.
 In addition, the boy also manages money loans, and finds himself helping Lola, a peasant who owns a farm in the town: in short, the two fall in love.
 Antonio Marchena leaves after finding a job near where he used to live, because he betrayed Prudencio by serving Francisca.
 Only Prudencio and Lola take care of the wine cellar, but when Prudencio discovers that Lola is also in the service of Montenegro, he fires her.
 The latter finds work at the Castañeda inn, but Prudencio misses her and forgives her and she returns to work with him.

 Meanwhile, Fernando is back with his new girlfriend, María Elena. with which he marries.
 But during their marriage, a bomb planted by Fernando explodes to take revenge on Francisca, but his plan fails and it is María Elena who dies, while Matías risks losing an eye and María is on the verge of being paralyzed.
 Mesía will take all his wife's inheritance.
 Esperanza and Beltrán are forced to leave for a boarding school due to the dangerous situation that is being caused in the village, between the hatred between Francisca against Severo and Carmelo.

 Isaac and Elsa are together in the same house but Antolina denounces Elsa of adultery and then has her arrested.
 Elsa in prison is beaten by Rufina, her cellmate and an accomplice of Antolina.
 Elsa is released from prison and Antolina is forced to leave the country by Isaac, after having discovered everything about her.
 Elsa is in danger of dying from an illness and is immediately operated on her heart, and she has a chance to be with Isaac.
 Antolina dies falling off a cliff while she attempts to kill her husband, and after her death Isaac and Elsa get married and leave Puente Viejo.